 Under the Clean Water Act, Concentrated Animal Feeding Operations (CAFOs) are defined as point sources of pollution and are therefore subject to NPDES permit regulations.
 From 1999 through 2001, Georgia adopted rules for permitting swine and non-swine liquid manure animal feeding operations (AFOs).
-Georgia rules required medium size AFOs with more than 300 animal units (AU) but less than 1000 AU to apply for a non-discharge State land application system (LAS) waste disposal permit.
+Georgia rules required medium size AFOs with more than 300 animal units (AU) but less than 1,000 AU to apply for a non-discharge State land application system (LAS) waste disposal permit.
 Large operations with more than 1000 AU were required to apply for an NPDES permit (also non-discharge) as a CAFO.
 The USEPA CAFO regulations were successfully appealed in 2005.
 They were revised to comply with the court's decision that NPDES permits only be required for actual discharges.
 Georgia's rules were amended on August 7, 2012 to reflect the USEPA revisions.
-The revised state rules will continue LAS permitting of medium size liquid manure AFOs and extend LAS permitting to large liquid manure AFOs with more than 1000 AU, unless they elect to obtain an NPDES permit.
-There are no known swine and non-swine liquid manure CAFOs located upstream of the listed segments in the Tennessee River Basin.
+The revised state rules will continue LAS permitting of medium size liquid manure AFOs and extend LAS permitting to large liquid manure AFOs with more than 1,000 AU, unless they elect to obtain an NPDES permit.
+There are no swine or non-swine liquid manure CAFOs located upstream of the listed segments in the Savannah River Basin that have NPDES or land application permits.

 In 2002, the USEPA promulgated expanded NPDES permit regulations for CAFOs that added dry manure poultry operations larger than 125,000 broilers or 82,000 layers.
 In accordance with the Georgia rule amendment discussed above, the general permit covering these facilities has been terminated and they are no longer covered under any permit.
 Georgia is consistently among the top three states in the U.S. in terms of poultry operations.
 The majority of poultry farms are dry manure operations where the manure is stored for a time and then land applied.
 Freshly stored litter can be a nonpoint source of fecal coliform.
 However, land applied litter that was previously stored for an extended length of time typically exhibits very low fecal coliform levels.
-Table 5 presents the known dry manure poultry operations located upstream of the listed segments in the Tennessee River Basin.
+Table 7 presents the known dry manure poultry operations located upstream of the listed segments in the Savannah River Basin.

-Table 5.
-Registered Dry Manure Poultry Operations Upstream of 303(d) ListedSegments in the Tennessee River Basin
+Table 7.
+Registered Dry Manure Poultry Operations Upstream of 303(d) Listed Segments in the Savannah River Basin